istio/istio/architecture/ambient/ztunnel.md

 Incoming requests have multiple "layers": TLS wrapping HTTP CONNECT wrapping the users connection.

 To unwrap the first layer, we terminate TLS.
-As part of this, we need to pick the correct certificate to serve.
+As part of this, we need to pick the correct certificate to serve on behalf of the destination workload.
 As discussed in [HBONE](#hbone), this is based on the destination IP.
 Additionally, we enforce the peer has a valid mesh identity (but do not assert _which_ identity, yet).